 Firmer Onsets and Phonation with Gentle Emission: The Italian tradition utilized a firmer onset, akin to a very light glottal stroke in order to acquire complete vocal cord closure and more brilliant resonance.
 Sometimes this onset was nearly imperceptible, and other times it was quite obvious.
-This slightly firmer cord closure was then continued throughout each phrase.
+This slightly firmer cord closure was then continued throughout the phrase.
 Essentially, this resulted in vocal folds that are more often in a closed position than an open one during the vibratory cycle, producing far more brilliant resonance.
 Elite singing almost always exhibits this firmer closure, but it must be carefully taught under certain parameters and close supervision.
 If taught incorrectly, harsh onsets can result, and problems may occur.
 Manuel Garcia and others understood this principle well, but a few throat doctors and voice scientists of Garcia's day criticized the method and were responsible for nearly stamping out the concept in modern times with their writings.
 Today, voice science (and by extension, the typical American voice teacher) favors of a softer onset and an airflow-based phonation.
-Flow-based phonation can produce a relaxed sound and is ideal for choral singing, but great opera (and even great theater and pop) singers tend to utilize a firmer phonation whether they realize it or not, at least in climactic passages.
+Flow-based phonation can produce a relaxed sound and is ideal for choral singing, but great opera (and even great contemporary) singers tend to utilize a firmer phonation whether they realize it or not, at least in climactic passages.
 Those who are not taught firmer phonation and don't find it on their own, generally will not have sufficient resonance for a distinctive vocal career.
 This firmer onset and phonation can and should be accompanied by a feeling of gentle sound emission created by singing on only the thinner edges of the vocal folds and a feeling of almost drinking the sound inward, as opposed to blowing sound out of the body.
 Singing in this manner allows the vocal folds to maintain a supple feeling even in demanding, dramatic passages.
 At UVAA, firmer onsets and phonation are introduced to students once they have acquired the requisite skills to make the concepts successful.